 Start by mowing your lawn with a sharp blade but be sure not to cut down more than one-third of the lawn’s height at one time.
 In the cool months, you’ll want to keep those blades of grass to about three inches, and you can mow down to two for warmer months.

 Studies show that if you mow frequently, about once a week during the prime growing season, you’ll only spend a third of the time mowing, even if it is more frequent.
 Once you’re done, leave those clippings where they lie.
+Conversely you can also use a lawn sweeper to pick them up and deposit them in a part of the yard you want to use for composting soil.

 If it seems like they all landed in one area, use your handy rake to spread them out, and that’s it.
 It’s that simple.
 You just provided your lawn with extra food during its growth spurt.